 3. Situational factors

-Consumption norms refer to the normals we consider like eating a particular food at a particular time or a certain place in a certain quantity.
+Consumption norms refer to the normal behavior we consider like eating a particular food at a particular time or a typical quantity at a specific place.
 One study demonstrated that people prefer ‘breakfast foods’ for breakfast and ‘lunch foods’ for lunch, but that preference doesn’t affect how much they enjoy or consume.
 The effort for consumption as well as distraction also plays an important role.
 More the effort to consume, the less likely you are to consume it.
 People also consume more in restaurants than in cafes, homes, or non-eating spaces.
 Distraction is related to eating with your family and friends, which results in conversation.
 When distracted, people tend to eat more.
 It can also cause an effect wherein the more people we eat with, the more we eat.

 Social norms convey the right amount to eat, what to eat, and when to eat.
 For example, eating 4 slices of a large pizza for dinner could be considered normal eating.
 But eating 1 slice could seem like unusual behavior.
 People usually eat one portion size, even if they are served more in that one portion.
 Especially when they serve themselves.
 A study saw that when people self-serve ice-cream into a bigger bowl or with a bigger spoon, they serve and consume more.
 Research suggests that being served smaller portions alter our belief about the ideal amount of food to eat.
 It even reduces future consumption because the size influences what we think is the norm for that food.

 People also eat more when surrounded by people (especially people they know) who eat a large amount.
 This was seen in university students who based their portion size on other students’ portion sizes.
 Some were told that either a minority and a majority of similar people approved of their portion sizes.
 Both conditions showed that people ate more from larger portions.
 But the portion size effect was lesser when it was based on the minority group’s behavior or approval.

 Other cues that affect eating habits and portion sizes